We Have Answers

 To sign-up for a class, click either the Class Schedule button or the Yoga Schedule tab located on the home page near the top.
 From there, you will be taken to a schedule for all upcoming Asana at Home yoga classes.

 If you have a coupon code, make sure you enter it before navigating to the Pay Now button.
-Once selecting the Pay Now button, you will be asked for your payment information.
-There is also an option to apply a tip.
+Once selecting the Purchase Product button.

-Once finished, please select the Pay and Confirm button, and you will be sent an email confirmation.
+Once finished, you will be sent an email confirmation.

 To start, wear whatever you are comfortable practicing in.
 That will look different for different people, and that’s okay.
 A water bottle would be handy as well so that you don’t have to leave your space in the middle of your practice.
 A mat is a good idea as well, and if you don’t have one, then it’s alright to improvise with a safe alternative.
 As far as yoga props go, it’s up to you.
 If you have a variety of props, that is great.
 Bring them!
 If not, that’s okay too.
 Take a look around your house to see what you can find for DIY yoga props.

-You may reschedule a class, prior to it starting, by clicking Change/Cancel Appointment in your confirmation or reminder email.
+You may reschedule a class, prior to it starting, by clicking Access Event in your confirmation or reminder email.
 Or by logging into your account and searching for the class under the events tab.

 Yes we do.
 Please fill out our contact form with the details and we will get right back to you

 Logging in a 5 minutes before a virtual Asana at Home yoga class is usually sufficient.